Prethermalization of light and matter in cavity-coupled Rydberg arrays

 \paragraph{Perspectives}

-From the point of view of statistical mechanics, we have demonstrated that the two-dimensional quantum Ising model can exhibit prethermalization for a broad range of parameters when its transverse field becomes dynamic and is self-consistently determined by light-matter interactions.
+We have demonstrated that the two-dimensional quantum Ising model can exhibit prethermalization for a broad range of parameters when its transverse field becomes dynamic and is self-consistently determined by light-matter interactions.
 In particular, light and matter can equilibrate at distinctly different temperatures, and notably, matter may sustain negative temperatures over extended periods of time.
 Our prethermalization is reminiscent of its original formulation in high-energy physics~\cite{Berges2004}, where distinct system components transiently equilibrate at separate temperatures before achieving global thermal equilibrium.
-Such phenomenon has been also predicted for quench dynamics in low-dimensional quantum condensates~\cite{agarwal2014chiral,foini}.

 At the same time, our findings put forward Rydberg arrays in optical cavities as a promising new class of quantum simulators for spin models, characterized by the unique competition of short- and long-range interactions.
-For instance, we have work in preparation exploring novel forms of quantum scarring~\cite{scars} and topological spin liquids in these systems~\cite{darrick}.
+For instance, we have recently investigated novel forms of quantum scarring~\cite{Hosseinabadi:2025xup} and have a work in preparation exploring topological spin liquids in these systems~\cite{darrick}, which would clearly show different dynamics than the one discussed in this article due to geometric frustration from the underlying lattice~\cite{Liang:2025ofd} (see also \footnote{We also expect dimensionality to play a role.
+For instance, in one dimension dynamics is known to be slower and this could significantly affect our findings.}).
 Together with advancements in other cavity-QED setups capable of surpassing traditional Dicke-type all-to-all connectivity~\cite{kelly2021effect,zhang2021observation,helson2023density,kroeze2023replica,periwal2021programmable}, our work heralds the entry of AMO physics into its strongly correlated era. \\

 \paragraph{Acknowledgments} This project has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation): through Project-ID 429529648, TRR 306 QuCoLiMa (``Quantum Cooperativity of Light and Matter'') and by the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733 ``QuSiED'') and by the DFG (project number 499037529); and by the Dynamics and Topology Center funded by the State of Rhineland Palatinate.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 We gratefully acknowledge the computing time granted through the project ``DysQCorr'' on the Mogon II supercomputer of the Johannes Gutenberg University Mainz (\href{https://hpc.uni-mainz.de}{hpc.uni-mainz.de}), which is a member of the AHRP (Alliance for High Performance Computing in Rhineland Palatinate, \href{www.ahrp.info}{www.ahrp.info}), and the Gauss Alliance e.V.